LeonStansfield/tawnyAV/README.md

 ## Developers

+The source code for TawnyAV is open source and available for those who want to further develop there own visuals.
-Tawny AV is designed to be modular, allowing users to implement other scene types.
+Tawny AV is designed to be modular, allowing users to implement their own scene types and other visual types.

 ### Installation
 - If you havent got rust installed already, install rust by following the instructions at [rustup.rs](https://rustup.rs/)
 - Clone the repository with `git clone https://github.com/LeonStansfield/tawnyAV.git`
+- In order for tawny AV to run, you will need to create a resources directory in the root of the project.
+This directory will contain the following subdirectories and files:
+     - shaders (contains .glsl shaders used by shader scenes)
+     - images (contains .png images used thoughout the program)
+     - readme (contains the resources used in the readme)
+     - cellular_automata (contains the .txt files used to configure cellular automata scenes)
+     - tawny-av-params.txt (contains the parameters used by tawny AV)
+- I have provieded an example resources.zip file in the repository.
+Unzip this directory to the root of the project to get started.
 - Run the program with `cargo run --release`
 - See documentation in `docs/docs.md`.